CyberSift/CyberSift_Documentation/Collection Guides/ossec_collection.md

 ## OSSEC, PCI and CyberSift

 OSSEC helps you in complaince efforts such as PCI.
 OSSEC provides a handy **[PCI DSS 3.0 Guide](https://goo.gl/KHsZ5S)** that illustrates which OSSEC components help to adhere to individual PCI controls.
+For example, a non-exhaustive list of what controls can be satisfied using OSSEC would be:

+   * 6.4 Follow change control processes and procedures for all changes to system components.
+   * 10.5 Secure audit trails so they cannot be altered.
+Use file-integrity monitoring or change-detection software on logs to ensure that existing log data cannot be changed without generating alerts.
+   * 10.6 Review logs and security events for all system components to identify anomalies or suspicious activity.
+   * 11.4 Use intrusion-detection and/or intrusion-prevention techniques to detect and/or prevent intrusions into the network.
+   * 11.5 Deploy a change-detection mechanism (for example, file-integrity monitoring tools) to alert personnel to unauthorized modification of critical system files, configuration files, or content files; and configure the software to perform critical file comparisons at least weekly.
+   * 12.10 Implement an incident response plan.
+Be prepared to respond immediately to a system breach.

 OSSEC is an extremely powerful tool [worthy of it's own book...](https://www.amazon.com/Instant-Host-based-Intrusion-Detection-System/dp/1782167641/) but on it's own it doesnt provide full PCI compliance.

 CyberSift's ELK-based logging engine helps you adhere to the following additional PCI controls: